A Ranking Game for Imitation Learning

 Asymptotic performance and sample efficiency of rank-game

-We investigate the performance of $\texttt{rank-game}$ on MuJoCo locomotion tasks and benchmark it with respect to representative baselines in LfO: GAIfO, DACfO, BCO, $f$-IRL, OPOLO and IQ-Learn.
+We investigate the performance of rank-game on MuJoCo locomotion tasks and benchmark it with respect to representative baselines in LfO: GAIfO, DACfO, BCO, f-IRL, OPOLO and IQ-Learn.
 Teaser figure.

-$\texttt{rank-game}$ (PAL and RAL) are the most sample efficient method outperforming the recent state-of-the-art OPOLO by a significant margin.
-We also require fewer line of code changes on top of SAC to achieve these results. $\texttt{rank-game}$ also achieves a higher asymptotic performance with a lower variance.
+rank-game (PAL and RAL) are the most sample efficient method outperforming the recent state-of-the-art OPOLO by a significant margin.
+We also require fewer line of code changes on top of SAC to achieve these results. rank-game also achieves a higher asymptotic performance with a lower variance.

 Leveraging preferences in complex manipulation tasks